 - General Chiropractic – General chiropractic can be effective in providing short-term relief from back pain.
 However, the high-force corrections used by general chiropractors while popping and twisting the spine may actually lead to more issues in the long run according to some researchers.

-Upper cervical chiropractic is a niche in the chiropractic field that offers the benefits of chiropractic care but with low-force corrections that give no evidence of long-term side effects.
-As a result, this may be a way to get relief from disabling lower back pain both now and on a long-term basis.
+Upper cervical chiropractic is a niche in the chiropractic field that offers low-force corrections.
+As a result, this may be a way to get relief from disabling lower back pain on a long-term basis.
 How does it work?

 Precise measurements are taking using diagnostic imaging so that the practitioner can provide gentle adjustments to the C1 and C2.
-These adjustments get the top of spine back in alignment, and the rest of the spine gradually follows suit, so that the longer the C1 and C2 hold, the better posture and lower back alignment become.
+These adjustments get the top of spine back in alignment.
+After that, the rest of the spine gradually follows suit.
+The longer the C1 and C2 hold, the better posture and lower back alignment become.
 To learn more, find a practice near you and schedule a no-obligation consultation.